Rami-Alkadri/PageRankAlgorithm/README.md

 Test code: Location of tests.cpp is found at ('/code/tests')

 ## Data
-Datasets: Location of datasets we used is found at ('/data')
+Datasets: Location of datasets we used is found at ('/data').
+Our data is comprived of randomly generated data and flight logs denoting a plane's flight from Airport A to Airport B. The Airports will act as pseudo websites in the context of this project.

 ## Deliverables
 Documents: Our proposal and written final report can be found at ('/docs')